Skip to main content

 (d) Notice of the hearing is served.

-(e) When an investigation indicates the vulnerable adult is likely to need assistance with his or her affairs for an extended period of time, a relative, friend, or other person interested in the vulnerable adult's well-being is identified when available and appropriate to serve as permanent guardian.
+(e) When an investigation indicates the vulnerable adult is likely to need assistance with his or her affairs for an extended period of time, consideration is given to identifying a relative, friend, or other person interested in the vulnerable adult's well-being to serve as permanent guardian.
 Any person interested in the welfare of a vulnerable adult believed incapacitated or partially incapacitated, may file a guardianship petition with the court.
 Procedures for filing the petition are found in the Oklahoma Guardianship and Conservatorship Act, 30 O.S. § 3-101.
 Interested persons are referred to the office of the district court for further information and assistance.

 17. When it appears the vulnerable adult may have regained capacity to consent to services, OKDHS Legal Services, the DA or ADA, or other attorney may make a motion to the court requesting an order for a psychological or psychiatric evaluation to determine the vulnerable adult's mental state.